 Until the year 2011 my wife and I owned a feed and grain store in our city here in southeastern Massachusetts.
-It's a pretty densely populated, mainly suburban setting, and the bulk of our business was pet supplies, lawn and garden products and wild bird supplies.
+It's a densely populated, mainly suburban, setting and the bulk of our business was pet supplies, lawn and garden products and wild bird supplies.

-And we subscribed to a publication of the American Pet Products Association (APPA), that was a terrific resource for us as business people, and for me as a newspaper columnist.
-After closing the store, I lost contact with the organization and thus the information it provided.
-Until recently.
+We subscribed to a publication of the American Pet Products Association (APPA), that was a terrific resource for us as business people, and for me as a newspaper columnist.
+I still subscribe, but only as a columnist.

-The complete report, which is over five hundred pages long, costs over $3,000 for non-members.
+The complete report, which is several hundred pages long, costs over $3,000 for non-members.
 Members pay a few hundred dollars less, I think.
 Your intrepid pet columnist got it on the cheap, the donut, albeit the condensed, press release version.

-Works for me, and most likely for you, too, unless you’re developing a business plan for owning a pet supply store.
-In that case, join the organization and get the full report.
-One thing to keep in mind is that the APPA did not ask survey participants how much in total they spend on their dog or cats annually.
-Each category involved a separate question.
+Works me, and should work for you, too, unless you’re developing a business plan for starting a pet supply store.
+In that case, I emphatically suggest you join the organization and get the full report.

 For this column, I’ll just use rounded off dog and cat figures, although the APPA uses decimals and further breaks the survey down by species.

-In the U.S. there are 83 million dogs living in 57 million households.
-Obviously some household have more than one dog.
+In the U.S. there are 88 million dogs living in 60 million households.
 Cats in the U.S. are represented in greater numbers, even though they reside in fewer households.
-There are 96 million cats living in 45 million homes.
+There are 94 million cats living in 42 million homes.

-Here’s another eyebrow raiser: dog owners spent an average of $61 on groomers and/or grooming supplies, while cat owners spent $20.
+Here’s another eyebrow raiser: dog owners spent an average of $84 on groomers and/or grooming supplies, while cat owners spent $30.
 Remember that these are annual figures.
 How about toys?
-The APPA found that dog owners spent an average of $41 while cat owners spent $23.
-Anybody out there want to dispute those figures?
-Look at all those hands shoot up!
+The APPA found that dog owners spent an average of $47 while cat owners spent $30.
 I'll bet you spend much more than that in a year's time.

-I think this survey finding is absolutely astounding: according to the APPA, dog owners spent an average of $64 a year on vitamins; $77 for cats.
+I think this survey finding is absolutely astounding: dog owners spent an average of $58 a year on vitamins; $46 for cats.
 At my store, customers didn’t spend that much on vitamins in a decade!
 I can’t tell you how many bottles of expired vitamins I threw out.
 Even now, I spend 30 hours a week in various pet supply stores and I don't see many vitamins going out.
 I guess maybe vitamins are purchased more in other parts of the country.